DannyNunez/PHP-Directory-Helper/README.md

 **[masterFileList($domain)](https://github.com/BigGuns99/PHP-Directory-Helper/wiki/Master-File-List---URL-Friendly.)**

 This method will return an array with full urls to files.
 This is most helpful for building a sitemap for a static site.

-**Parameter:** String - A vaild path to a directory.

-**Return:**  Array - An array of full urls to files.

-**ToDo:** Fix to work on linux servers.
-Currently this set up for **Windows IIS** servers
+The array is filtered by the your settings.

 ```
     public function masterFileList($domain) {